dataluscorp/browser/docs/code-quality/static-analysis/existing.rst

 ./mach static-analysis
 ----------------------

-The ``./mach static-analysis`` command is supported on all Firefox built platforms.
+The ``./mach static-analysis`` command is supported on all Datalus built platforms.
 During the first run it automatically installs all of its dependencies, such as the clang-tidy executable, in the .mozbuild folder thus making it very easy to use.
 The resources that are used are provided by toolchain artifacts clang-tidy